shaileshms18/M1_App_Calculator/1_Requirements/readme.md

 The Calculator should contain 0-9 numbers.

-The Calculator must contain Addition,Subtraction,Multiplication and Division
+The Calculator must contain Addition,Subtraction,Multiplication Division,Square and Squareroot

 ## Introduction

 A basic calculator is sometimes referred to as a 4-function calculator

 A calculator is a machine which allows people to do math operations more easily.
-For example, most calculators will add, subtract, multiply, and divide.
+For example, most calculators will add, subtract, multiply,Square and Squareroot.